Ideas and resources for parent conferences

 4 Favorites 0 Comments

-This author page features plenty of ideas about how to help kids enjoy reading and includes many stories.
-Hear Mem Fox reading her own stories (click Hear Mem Read ...more
+This author page offers plenty of ideas for helping kids enjoy reading and includes many stories.
+Hear Mem Fox reading her own stories (click Hear Mem Read Aloud).
+She ...more

 Here is the direct link to share this resource review.
 Feel free to copy and paste this URL into an email or place it on your web page or blog so others can read this TeachersFirst review: